 Next, I interned in product R&D at Industrial Sales and Manufacturing (ISM), one of Erie's largest manufacturing centers.
 I worked with the plant manager and a mechanical engineer to design and prototype a portable chamber cleaning solution for a customer.

-Now, as I finish my last semesters at Gannon, I'm completing even more external projects through the Makerspace, managing a combat robotics competition for the region, and working on my capstone project focused on robotic automation for ISM's shop floor.
+In my finals years at Gannon, I managed and completed even more external projects through the Makerspace, managing a combat robotics competition, and working on my capstone project focused on robotic automation for ISM's shop floor.

 (Photo opportunity courtesy of Aerovironment's visit to Gannon Makerspace)